-As a kid growing up in Sunny Grove in the 1960s and 70s, I often played here when this was covered in bush as it was behind our property.
+As a child growing up in Sunny Grove during the 1960s and 70s, I often played in the Sinclair Cemetery, which at that time was covered in bush.

-It was not public knowledge back then that this was the site of the Sinclair Family cemetery.
-To us kids, it was a place to play our favourite game – cowboys and indians.
-You could make the necessary weapons on the spot using fallen branches and sticks.
-One day when playing there, I was hiding and crouched in one corner of the site.
-It struck me as being odd, that there was a line of trees behind me and if you followed the line, it turned 90 degrees and there was another straight line of the same species of tree.
-I had never noticed it before because the whole area was covered in bush, so it wasn’t obvious.
+It wasn’t public knowledge at the time that this was the site of the Sinclair family cemetery.
+To us kids, it was simply a place to play our favourite game of cowboys and Indians, with fallen branches and sticks easily fashioned into weapons.
+The site lay directly behind the house where I grew up, and one day while hiding there I crouched in a corner and noticed something unusual.
+Behind me stood a line of trees, and if you followed that line it turned sharply at a right angle, forming another straight row of the same species.
+I had never noticed it before, as the area was thick with bush and the pattern was hidden from plain sight.
 Anyway, it transpired years later in 1981 to be precise, that the site was actually the grave site for the Sinclair family, an early family of settlers to Wainuiomata.
 A memorial plaque was placed in 1984 to commemorate the site.

 Back to the 1970s, one of the holly trees that faced out to The Meadow, had a horizontal branch that grew out over the grass and was low enough to climb on.
 We (myself and another brother) use to get our youngest brother to climb on this branch and tell him to hold on tight.
 We would then pull the branch either left or right and let go and he had to try and hold on while in a lying down position without being flung off.
 The branch would zip one way then the other till it slowed down enough so he could get off.
 A little bit like a rodeo.
 He loved it and volunteered multiple times when we happened to be close by.